SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

   - Log in using profile's credentials.
   - Verify that upon redirect to the main page displays the WebID's name.

+### 13. Displays logged in profile's WebID name in the first available locale if name is given in multiple locales

+- **Description**: Test if the WebID's name is displayed.
+- **Test Steps**:
+  - Register a profile.
+  - Mock the WebID's response to include name for multiple locales.
+  - Load main page with extension.
+  - Assert the extension is installed.
+  - Enter the profile's WebID in the input field, just like a user would.
+  - Log in using profile's credentials.
+  - Verify that upon redirect to the main page displays the WebID's name for the first locale.

-### 13. Displays info message if the extension is not installed
+### 14. Displays info message if the extension is not installed

 - **Description**: Test if a connection can be established with the extension, showing a warning if unsuccessful.
 - **Test Steps**: